Quick Facts: Harvard for Veterans (2025-2026)

 | Remaining Gap | $6,079.05 |

 Note: HBS typically provides additional need-based grants to cover any remaining gap for veterans.
-Many HBS veterans report paying $0 out of pocket.
+That’s what makes HBS endearing to us veteran education advisors — many HBS veterans report paying $0 out of pocket for one of the most valuable MBA programs in the world.

 Contact: Harvard Veteran Services